nixworks/public/news/2011/05/11/README.md

 ### [An international study reports that, on average, 48 women and girls are raped in the Democratic Republic of the Congo every hour. ](/news/2011/05/11/an-international-study-reports-that-on-average-48-women-and-girls-are-raped-in-the-democratic-republic-of-the-congo-every-hour.md)
 A US report says 48 women and girls are raped every hour in DR Congo, a rate significantly higher than a previous UN estimate.

-##### U.S.
+##### United States
 ### [The trial of United States citizens Josh Fattal and Shane Bauer in Tehran, Iran, on espionage charges is again delayed. ](/news/2011/05/11/the-trial-of-united-states-citizens-josh-fattal-and-shane-bauer-in-tehran-iran-on-espionage-charges-is-again-delayed.md)
-_Context: Tehran, Josh Fattal and Shane Bauer, U.S., espionage, Iran_
+_Context: United States, espionage, Tehran, Iran, Josh Fattal and Shane Bauer_

 ##### Supreme Court of India
 ### [The Supreme Court of India dismisses a government petition for seven people convicted for their role in the Bhopal disaster in 1984 to receive tougher sentences. ](/news/2011/05/11/the-supreme-court-of-india-dismisses-a-government-petition-for-seven-people-convicted-for-their-role-in-the-bhopal-disaster-in-1984-to-recei.md)
-_Context: Bhopal disaster, Supreme Court of India, Government of India_
+_Context: Government of India, Bhopal disaster, Supreme Court of India_

 ##### Virginia House of Delegates
 ### [Former member of the Virginia House of Delegates Phillip A. Hamilton is convicted of bribery and extortion. ](/news/2011/05/11/former-member-of-the-virginia-house-of-delegates-phillip-a-hamilton-is-convicted-of-bribery-and-extortion.md)
-_Context: Virginia House of Delegates, Phillip A. Hamilton_
+_Context: Phillip A. Hamilton, Virginia House of Delegates_

 ##### John Hinckley, Jr.
 ### [A judge grants John Hinckley, Jr., the man who tried to assassinate then-President of the United States Ronald Reagan in 1981, additional visits to his family from the Washington, DC psychiatric hospital where he is confined. ](/news/2011/05/11/a-judge-grants-john-hinckley-jr-the-man-who-tried-to-assassinate-then-president-of-the-united-states-ronald-reagan-in-1981-additional-vi.md)
-_Context: shot by John W. Hinckley, John Hinckley, Jr., Ronald Reagan, Washington, DC, U.S. President_
+_Context: U.S. President, Washington, DC, shot by John W. Hinckley, Ronald Reagan, John Hinckley, Jr._

 ##### New York City
 ### [Two people are arrested in New York City for allegedly planning a terrorist attack. ](/news/2011/05/11/two-people-are-arrested-in-new-york-city-for-allegedly-planning-a-terrorist-attack.md)